natalieagus/50002/docs/Labs/verilog/lab1.md

 {:.important-title}
 > Add a tiny delay with #1
 >
-> After changing inputs in the testbench, we <span class="orange-bold">should</span> insert a tiny delay (e.g., `#1`) before checking outputs.
+> After changing inputs to DUTs in the testbench, we <span class="orange-bold">should</span> insert a tiny delay (e.g., `#1`) before checking outputs.
 This gives the simulator one step to re-evaluate the DUT so the outputs have “settled”.
 Use `#1` for a simple real-time wait (1 ns here).
 >
 > When testing sequential logic in the later weeks, there's some subtle tweaks.
 We will explain to you later on.